ndk/cv_resume/README.md

   - Conducting the code review and task planning

   **Challenges:**
-  - Although the low-code concept was very promising in terms of flexibility, none of us had got experience at working with this.
-Hence, I've taken lots of attention to be sure that no pitfalls were expecting our project in further developing
+  - Lack of team experience in Low-Code concept and thus necessity to take measures to ensure no unexpected pitfalls were encountered throughout the project which would hinder the further development

   **Technologies:** Go(golang), gRPC/protobuf, REST API, Swagger, Kafka, CQRS/ES, Camunda(BPMN engine), Docker, Kubernetes, Redis, Opentracing(Jaeger), MySQL